22

 What are React Components?

-- React components can be thought of as the basic building pieces of any React application.
+- React components are the basic building blocks of any React application.

 - They are small, code-encapsulated units that can be utilized to build user interfaces across the entire program.

-- The UI can be divided up into smaller, modular components so that developers can more quickly and easily create sophisticated apps.
+- The UI can be divided into smaller, modular components, allowing developers to create sophisticated apps more quickly and easily.

-- A React component is in charge of maintaining its own state and events while producing a portion of the user interface.
+- A React component is responsible for maintaining its state and handling events while rendering a portion of the user interface.

 - It can be viewed as a standalone component that receives data, processes it, and then outputs a React element that specifies what should be shown on the screen.